 Traps can also be used to eliminate pests such as rats, grass cutters, birds and some insects.

-Chemical method can be adopted if the wants farmer to control pests.
+The chemical methods can be adopted if the wants farmer to control pests.

 In some cases, natural enemies of insect pests can be introduced to feed on the pests in order to reduce the population in a farming area or zone